-The Confederate States of America, also referred to as the Confederacy and the CSA, was an unrecognized power established in early 1861 by eleven southern slave states that seceded from the United States of America.
+The Confederate States States of America, also referred to as the Confederacy, and the CSA was an unrecognized power established in early 1861 by eleven southern slave states that seceded from the United States of America.

 Torn apart primarily by the issue of slavery, these states also had issues with the Federal Government that included states’ rights, policies favoring Northern over Southern economic interests, expansionism, modernization, and taxes.

-Though many of the disagreements between the North and South had been brewing since the American Revolution ended in 1782, the crisis began to come to a head in the 1850’s as the nation was growing westward.
+Though many disagreements between the North and South had been brewing since the American Revolution ended in 1782, the crisis began to come to a head in the 1850s as the nation grew westward.

-On December 20, 1860, South Carolina was the first state to secede from the Union and within two months, Mississippi, Florida, Alabama, Georgia, Louisiana and Texas followed.
-On February 4, 1861 the Confederate States of America were organized, and a few days later on February 9, a provisional government was formed with President Jefferson Davis at its helm.
+On December 20, 1860, South Carolina was the first state to secede from the Union, and within two months, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas followed.
+On February 4, 1861, the Confederate States of America was organized, and a few days later, on February 9, a provisional government was formed with President Jefferson Davis at its helm.

-After the Confederate attack on Fort Sumter on April 12, 1861, and Lincoln’s subsequent call for troops on April 15, 1861, four more states declared their secession, including Virginia, Arkansas, Tennessee, and North Carolina.
+After the Confederate attack on Fort Sumter, South Carolina, on April 12, 1861, and Lincoln’s subsequent call for troops on April 15, 1861, four more states declared their secession, including Virginia, Arkansas, Tennessee, and North Carolina.

-The border states of Kentucky and Missouri declared neutrality very early in the war, as their citizens were divided in their loyalties.
-Kentucky gradually came to side with the north; but, Missouri remained divided for the duration of the Civil War.
+Kentucky and Missouri border states declared neutrality early in the war, as their citizens were divided in their loyalties.
+Kentucky gradually came to side with the north, but Missouri remained divided for the duration of the Civil War.

-Breaking away from Virginia during the Civil War, Union loyalists would form a new state called West Virginia, officially admitted to the Union in June, 1863, but, like other border states, its population had mixed loyalties.
+Breaking away from Virginia during the Civil War, Union loyalists would form a new state called West Virginia, officially admitted to the Union in June 1863.
+Like other border states, its population had mixed loyalties.

 Organization of the Confederacy

-The Confederate States of America were organized at a congress of delegates from the seceded states of South Carolina, Georgia, Florida, Alabama, Mississippi and Louisiana which met at Montgomery, Alabama on February 4, 1861.
-A provisional government was established within a few days and on February 9th; Jefferson Davis was made president and Alexander H. Stephens, vice-president.
-This temporary government was to continue only one year and its constitution was, therefore, not submitted to the states or the people of the states for ratification.
-But a ‘”permanent” constitution was drawn during the weeks immediately following, approved by the congress on March 11th and submitted to the conventions of the seceded states.
-It was promptly adopted though it would not to become effective until February 22, 1862.
+The Confederate States of America was organized at a congress of delegates from South Carolina, Georgia, Florida, Alabama, Mississippi, and Louisiana, which met at Montgomery, Alabama, on February 4, 1861.
+A provisional government was established within a few days, and on February 9th, Jefferson Davis was made president and Alexander H. Stephens vice-president.
+This temporary government was to continue only one year, and its constitution was not submitted to the states or the people of the states for ratification.
+But a ‘”permanent” constitution was drawn during the weeks immediately following, approved by the Congress on March 11th, and submitted to the conventions of the seceded states.
+It was promptly adopted though it would not become effective until February 22, 1862.

 In the meantime, the provisional government assumed, with unanimous consent, all the common and general functions which the states could not exercise.
-All the initiatory steps of the Civil War, in so far as the South was concerned, were taken by this government.
-Texas joined the Confederacy in March; Virginia in April; North Carolina in May; Tennessee and Arkansas in June; while large portions of Kentucky and Missouri also cast in their lots with the South and sent delegates to the Confederate congresses.
-The area thus embraced about 800,000 square miles exclusive of what was held in the Indian Territory and New Mexico, and the population of these states and parts of states was about 10,000.000, of which fully 4,000,000 were African-Americans.
+In so far as the South was concerned, all the initiatory steps of the Civil War were taken by this government.
+Texas joined the Confederacy in March; Virginia in April; North Carolina in May; Tennessee and Arkansas in June; while large portions of Kentucky and Missouri also cast in their lots with the South and sent delegates to the Confederate Congresses.
+Thus, the area embraced about 800,000 square miles, exclusive of what was held in the Indian Territory and New Mexico.
+The population of these states and parts of states was about 10,000.000, of which fully 4,000,000 were African-Americans.

-With this organization accomplished, the Confederate authorities then appointed commissioners to Europe and to the Federal Government to ask for recognition as an independent power.
-The commissioners appeared in Washington D.C. and demanded jurisdiction over the forts and other property of the older government within the bounds of the seceded states.
+With this organization accomplished, the Confederate authorities appointed commissioners to Europe and the Federal Government to recognize it as an independent power.
+The commissioners appeared in Washington, D.C., and demanded jurisdiction over the forts and other property of the older government within the bounds of the seceded states.

-Meanwhile, the Confederate Government assumed the jurisdiction in question, hastened the organization of an army and a navy and made appropriations and loans for these and other purposes, all in the most orderly manner and without any opposition on the part of the people of the southern states, though there was grave dissatisfaction in the mountain districts where slavery and its influence had not penetrated.
-The Federal authorities refused to recognize the Confederate agents or to concede any rights whatever concerning the forts or other property.
-But, the European powers acknowledged the existence of the new nation by granting it the standing of a belligerent in international law, an important concession especially in commercial matters and in the application of the rules of war.
-It was generally expected that formal diplomatic recognition would soon follow; and in the North there was a strong party, supported by the great financial interests of New York, which advised that the southern states be allowed to “depart in peace.”
-Even President Abraham Lincoln thought seriously of such a solution of the problem and William H. Seward, the Secretary of State, gave the southern commissioners, A.B.
-Roman, John Forsyth and Martin Crawford, assurance that the forts and other property of the Federal Government would be surrendered without a struggle.
+Meanwhile, the Confederate Government assumed the jurisdiction in question, hastened the organization of an army and a navy, and made appropriations and loans for these and other purposes, all in the most orderly manner and without any opposition on the part of the people of the southern states.
+However, there was grave dissatisfaction in the mountain districts where slavery and its influence had not penetrated.
+The Federal authorities refused to recognize the Confederate agents or to concede any rights concerning the forts or other property.
+But, the European powers acknowledged the new nation’s existence by granting it the standing of a belligerent in international law, an important concession, especially in commercial matters and applying the rules of war.
+It was generally expected that formal diplomatic recognition would soon follow.
+In the North, there was a strong party, supported by the great financial interests of New York, which advised that the southern states be allowed to “depart in peace.”
+Even President Abraham Lincoln thought seriously of such a solution to the problem, and William H. Seward, the Secretary of State, gave the southern commissioners, A.B.
+Roman, John Forsyth, and Martin Crawford, assurance that the forts and other property of the Federal Government would be surrendered without a struggle.

 The War Begins

-However, the meaning of a separation, the injury to northern commerce and manufactures as well as the probable difficulties about boundaries and the equally probable conflicts of the future wrought a change in sentiment, and President Abraham Lincoln, always a true interpreter of public opinion, finally decided not to negotiate with the southern representatives and especially, not to surrender Fort Sumter.
+However, the meaning of separation, the injury to northern commerce and manufactures, the probable difficulties about boundaries, and the equally probable future conflicts wrought a change in sentiment.
+President Abraham Lincoln, always a true interpreter of public opinion, finally decided not to negotiate with the southern representatives, especially not to surrender Fort Sumter.
 This decision was reached between April 9th and 12th, 1861.

-At the same time the southern leaders began to fear a restoration of the Union on some such basis as the proposed Crittenden Compromise; and the Confederate Government found it necessary, in order to hold its own ardent supporters together, to hasten a decision.
-The firing upon Fort Sumter on the night of April 12, 1861, aroused the latent military spirit of both the people of the North and South and war soon followed.
+At the same time, the southern leaders began to fear a restoration of the Union on some such basis as the proposed Crittenden Compromise; and the Confederate Government found it necessary to hold its own ardent supporters together to hasten a decision.
+The firing upon Fort Sumter on the night of April 12, 1861, aroused the latent military spirit of the North and South people, and war soon followed.

-The immediate outcome of President Lincoln’s call for 75,000 volunteers on April 15th was the official loss to the Federal Government of the Border States.
-The accession of so much territory north of the lower southern states added greatly to the enthusiasm of the South and caused the removal of the Confederate capitol from Montgomery, Alabama to Richmond, Virginia and in the early summer, the armies of the two sections of the United States prepared for actual conflict on the soil of northern Virginia.
+The immediate outcome of President Abraham Lincoln’s call for 75,000 volunteers on April 15 was the official loss to the Federal Government of the Border States.
+The accession of so much territory north of the lower southern states added greatly to the enthusiasm of the South.
+It caused the removal of the Confederate capital from Montgomery, Alabama, to Richmond, Virginia.
+In the early summer, the armies of the two sections of the United States prepared for actual conflict on the soil of northern Virginia.